fedarko/sheepgut/README.md

 ### Setting up your environment
 Most of the relevant software for these analyses we used (e.g. minimap2, samtools, pysam, ...) was installed using [conda](https://conda.io/) (and [pip](https://pip.pypa.io/) inside of conda, in some cases).
+This section assumes you have at least conda installed.

-It will probably be fastest and easiest to install this software using the following commands (these assume you already have conda installed).
+It will probably be fastest and easiest to install the dependencies for this project using conda via the following command.
-These will not install the exact same versions of these packages as I've used in development, but the versions installed should be close enough:
+This command will not install the exact same versions of these packages as I've used in development, but the versions installed should be close enough: